Kentucky Wildcats baseball: History

 The Wildcats slumped back to the SEC's second division in 2009, though they finished two games over .500 overall.
 Cohen left for Mississippi State after the season, and pitching coach Gary Henderson was named his successor.

-In 2012, Kentucky garnered its most successful season ever in program history.
+In 2012, Kentucky garnered its most successful season in program history up until that time.
 Henderson was voted SEC Coach of the Year by the league coaches.
-Henderson directed the Wildcats to a school-record 45-win season, with UK completing its best finishes in the SEC and NCAA Tournaments in school annals.
+Henderson directed the Wildcats to a school-record 45-win season, with UK completing its best finishes in the SEC and NCAA tournaments in school annals.
 The 2012 season also marked the first time that UK had ever been ranked No. 1.
 UK finished the season with a No. 11 ranking by Baseball America.
 UK also achieved a program record by winning seven of ten series in SEC play.
 UK also ran up a school-record 22-game winning streak, which is the second longest in SEC history.

+At the end of the 2016 season, Henderson resigned, and the university replaced him with Nick Mingione, who had previously been an assistant coach at UK and Mississippi State under Cohen.
+In his first season, he led led the Wildcats to a home regional championship.
+He repeated this in 2023 before losing to eventual national champion LSU in the super regional.

+In 2024, Kentucky had a school-best ever year, starting the season at 32–5 and 15–1 in the SEC.
+They finished the regular season 39–12 and 22–8 in the SEC.
+The Wildcats hosted the regional and super regional where they went undefeated.
+They were one of eight teams that went to the 2024 College World Series, where they lost out in the double elimination round with CWS record of 1–2.

 Stadium

 The Wildcats played their home games on campus at Cliff Hagan Stadium from 1969 through 2018.
 On October 21, 2016, Kentucky announced plans to build a new stadium, with fixed seating for 2,400, additional grass berm seating for a permanent capacity of 4,000, and the capability to add temporary seating to raise capacity to as much as 7,000.
-The new stadium, Kentucky Proud Park, opened on February 26, 2019 with a 7-3 win over Eastern Kentucky in front of 4,074 fans.
+The new stadium, Kentucky Proud Park, opened on February 26, 2019, with a 7–3 win over Eastern Kentucky in front of 4,074 fans.